lmaotrigine/heartbeat/book/src/getting-started/running.md

 ```

 That's a long one!
 You will probably want to make a convenience wrapper for this.
 We don't provide one out of the box
-because various users might have multiple very creative ways to store their secrets and we leave it to them to tailor it
+because various users might have multiple very creative ways to store their secrets, and we leave it to them to tailor
-to their needs.
+it to their needs.

 Once you've registered a device, you will get a response back with a `token` field in it.
 Note this down because you
 cannot retrieve it from the server at any other time.
 You can then use this token as the `Authorization` header when you